Spectiv (SIG) Price Reaches $0.0001

 About Spectiv

 SIG is a coin.
 Spectiv’s total supply is 378,851,756 coins and its circulating supply is 220,972,801 coins.
-The official website for Spectiv is www.spectiv.io.
+Spectiv’s official website is www.spectiv.io.
+The Reddit community for Spectiv is /r/Spectiv and the currency’s Github account can be viewed here.
 Spectiv’s official Twitter account is @spectivvr and its Facebook page is accessible here.
-The Reddit community for Spectiv is /r/Spectiv and the currency’s Github account can be viewed here.

 Spectiv Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as Spectiv directly using US dollars.
-Investors seeking to acquire Spectiv should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Spectiv using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as Spectiv directly using U.S. dollars.
+Investors seeking to trade Spectiv should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Spectiv using one of the exchanges listed above.

 Receive News & Updates for Spectiv Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Spectiv and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.